More

 Run-DMC, made up of Joseph “Run” Simmons, Darryl “DMC,” and Jason “Jam Master Jay,” was a hip-hop group known for its socially aware lyrics and powerhouse beats.

 One of their biggest hits was “Walk This Way.”
-A joint effort with the rock group Aerosmith that assisted in bridging the gap between various musical genres.
-Many individuals were first exposed to hip hop and Aerosmith because of the song, which quickly established itself as a classic.
+A joint effort with the rock group Aerosmith assisted in bridging the gap between various musical genres.
+Many individuals were first exposed to hip hop and Aerosmith because the song quickly became a classic.

 Run-DMC made major contributions to music and fashion, in addition to both.
 They made wearing leather jackets decorated with gold chains and laceless Adidas sneakers trendy.
 Their distinctive style grew to represent the entirety of hip hop.